ndrnmnk/khai3dbot/README.md

-Bot and web site that make 3D reconstuction of objects from videos.
-Code is broken because of failed attempt to push it on aws.
+Bot and a website that make 3D reconstruction of objects from videos.

-To install, run install.sh and look at the logs, a lot of things have to be fixed manually
+### Installation

+- clone this repository
+- create a venv for this project
+- run `install-all.sh`
+- create a different venv for gsplat (because dependency conflicts) and install gsplat
+- create `.env` with following fields:
+  - `TOKEN` - Telegram bot token;
+  - `GSPLAT_TRAINER` - path to `gsplat/examples/simple_trainer.py`
+  - `GSPLAT_VENV` - path to `gsplat/venv/bin/python`

+convert_to_splat.py and base.html are modified versions of ones from [this project](https://github.com/antimatter15/splat)